 8. Shine: How to Survive and Thrive at Work

-Chris Baréz-Brown: Penguin, 2011.
+Chris Barez-Brown: Penguin.
 ISBN: 9781101565810

 Shine is an upbeat, pep talk of a book so if you aren’t in the mood to be told how to do more and be more, then put this aside until you are in the right mood.

 9. Confessions of a Public Speaker

-Scott Berkun: O’Reilly Media, 2009.
+Scott Berkun: O’Reilly Media.
 ISBN: 9781449388706

-Project managers often hide behind their desks or laptops but if you agree that they should be out there, talking about projects then will help you develop the confidence and practical skills to deliver formal presentations, regardless of the size of audience.
+Project managers often hide behind their desks or laptops but if you agree that they should be out there, talking about projects then Confessions of a Public Speaker will help you develop the confidence and practical skills to deliver formal presentations, regardless of the size of audience.

 10. Generations, Inc.: From Boomers to Linksters – Managing the Friction Between Generations at Work

-Larry & Meagan Johnson: Amacom, 2010.
+Larry & Meagan Johnson: Amacom.
 ISBN: 9780814415764

 Heavily U.S. specific, nevertheless there are some interesting insights that can be applied to working effectively with project teams in the UK and around the world.
 A good guide to office politics, too.

 11. Strategies for Project Sponsorship

-Peter Taylor, Ron Rosenhead & Vicki James: Management Concepts, 2013.
+Peter Taylor, Ron Rosenhead & Vicki James: Management Concepts.
 ISBN: 9781567264074

 One of your main points for communication and collaboration is with the project sponsor.
 Strategies for Project Sponsorship will help you communicate and work effectively with them, regardless of their experience at sponsoring projects.

 12. Communication Skills for Project and Programme Managers

-Melanie Franklin & Susan Tuttle: Stationery Office, 2008.
+Melanie Franklin & Susan Tuttle: Stationery Office.
 ISBN: 9780113310814

 This is probably the most basic, introductory guide on the list, so if everything else looks too in-depth, start with this one.
 Communication Skills for Project and Programme Managers is tailored to PRINCE2 project environments.